Facts and figures

 Information about our plant

-At Ridham Dock, we have commissioned a highly modern and very efficient, combined heat and power (CHP) biomass power plant.
+At Ridham Dock, we operate a highly modern and very efficient, combined heat and power (CHP) biomass power plant.
 CHP means the simultaneous production of electrical energy and usable heat.
 The heat energy from the CHP process is typically used in district heating systems and/or as process steam for industrial purposes.
 CHP uses a very high degree of the energy content of the fuel.

-In the plant at Ridham Dock, we will use about 172,000 tonnes of waste wood per year to generate almost 188 million kilowatt-hours of electrical energy.
+In the plant at Ridham Dock, we use about 172,000 tonnes of waste wood per year to generate almost 188 million kilowatt-hours of electrical energy.
 The plant has a net electrical capacity of 23 megawatts.

 Managing Director MVV Environment Ridham Ltd.